 1. Every Dog Gets One Free Bite

+If you're trying to figure out whether or not you have a personal injury claim, knowing about the "one free bite" rule is extremely important.
 The “one free bite” rule is an ancient rule of law.
 The rule is premised on the notion that people (as opposed to dogs) should be held responsible only for injuries that they can foresee and reasonably prevent.
 That principle governs much of traditional negligence law.

 Courts that applied the principle to dog bites decided that dog owners have no way of foreseeing that their dog might bite someone until the dog actually does so.
 They reasoned that some dogs are friendly, others are not, and owners have no way to know whether their dog poses a threat to others until the dog actually bites someone.